 The Center's publications range from monographs for scholars to a full-color timeline outlining the remarkable 2,600-year heritage of the pipe organ.

-Founded in Massachusetts, but with offices currently at Cornell University, NY, the Center has presented many programs in Massachusetts (Westfield, Northampton, Wellesley, and Boston), and in other locations throughout the United States, including Tennessee, Virginia, California, Arizona, Minnesota, Nebraska, Texas, Wisconsin, Ohio, Oregon, New York, and Washington DC and Washington state.
+Founded in Massachusetts, but with offices currently at Cornell University in Ithaca, NY, the Center has presented many programs in Massachusetts (Westfield, Northampton, Wellesley, and Boston), and in other locations throughout the United States, including Tennessee, Virginia, California, Arizona, Minnesota, Nebraska, Texas, Wisconsin, Ohio, Oregon, New York, and Washington DC and Washington state.
 In 2007, its first international conference held outside of the U.S. took place in Victoria, British Columbia (Canada).
 Its members are in 47 states and 18 countries, and its activities include international study tours as well as publications and symposia on topics of national and international interest.

 The Westfield Center was founded in 1979 by Lynn Edwards and Edward Pepe to fill a need for keyboard events promoting performance practice and instrument building in historical styles.
 Ms. Edwards, an organist and scholar, served as the Center's Director 1987–1999.